dinindunz/dini-test-poc/rag/docs/qna/01_vector_search_workflow.md

 ---

-How an agent searches for content for a user query.

 An agent searches by converting the user query into an embedding vector and performing semantic similarity search against stored code embeddings.
 Here is the complete workflow:

 ### 🔍 How Vector Search Works